Kirity/fargate-cicd-demo/README.md

 # Introduction

-In this project a sample Node application is deployed with CICD onto Fargate with CloudFormation.
+In this a demo project with a Node.js application which is deployed with CICD onto Fargate with CloudFormation.

+# Pre-requisits

 # Architecture

+# Let's create the application

+It is a simple Hello World application, which will respond to our request.
+It listens on the port `8080` and returns a String with versio and hostname.

+Source code is in the file `server.js`.
+Dependencies and metadata are in the file `package.json`.

+A simple `Dockerfile` is created to install the needed dependencies, start the application, and expose the application on the port `8080`.

+Once the application is ready, we need a pipeline to extract, build and deploy our application, so let's do it.

 # Let's create the CodePipeline

 AWS CodePipeline is used as continious integration and continious deployment.

+## Infrastructure details
 `infrastructure/node-sample-app-pipeline.yaml`: this file contains the code to create the piepline with CloudFormation.

 The resources created are: